larvit/larvitesdump/README.md

 esdump consists of several processes to make it as fast as possible

 * esdump - controls the other processes and sends data to stdout in the correct order
-* esCaller - calls es initially and starts new calls via processEsCall
+* esCaller - calls es and process the answers.
+Directly when es answers a call is made to the main process to start the next call.
-* processEsCall - sends an http call to ES, tells esCaller it got a reply, then parses and modifies the content and passing it back to esdump main process